bukka/php-todo/php-imagick.md

   - https://github.com/Imagick/imagick/issues/520 - Should add a sanity check add Imagick::polynomialImage
 - **Feat**: Better handling of newPseudoImage
   - https://github.com/Imagick/imagick/issues/570 - newPseudoImage multiple parameters
+- **Feat**: Look into new default for image crop
+  - https://github.com/Imagick/imagick/issues/304 - Wrong with calling Imagick::cropImage() for two times
 - **Feat**: Check alternative for setImageClipMask
   - https://github.com/Imagick/imagick/issues/492 - setImageClipMask() in imagick v7?
 Where is it or alternative?
 - **Feat**: Investigate and add test for setImageMatteColor